 It is not new news if one of them photoshop their photo in one circumstance, recently supermodel Kendall Jenner has been accused of posting a photoshopped image of herself to make it appear as though she was raising a Black Live Matter Poster.

 The image spread like wildfire when tech geek Andru Edwards tweeted in his official account on Friday, June 5, with an intriguing caption, “What’s missing from @KendallJenner’s shadow?”

 — Andru Edwards (@AndruEdwards) June 5, 2020

-Moving on in one of the photographs, the Kardashian star is seen wearing a black face mask, a black pant, and a matching sheer black tank top along with white sneakers.
-In addition to that, she is holding a big poster where Black Lives Matter is written in big letters.
+Moving on in one of the photographs, the Kardashian star is seen wearing a black face mask, black pants, and a matching sheer black tank top along with white sneakers.
+She is also holding a big poster where Black Lives Matter is written in big letters.

 Long thing short, if you look closely at the photo, the Jenner inside the picture does not cast a shadow.
 Another way to view this is that the pic is totally photoshopped in accordance with the poster and the mask itself.
 Andru claimed that Kendall was all responsible for this problematic editing fail.

 In defense, the 24 years old model tweeted through her official account that “I did not do this.”
 The post appears to be a screenshot taken from her Facebook page titled 20k.
 In the following post, the original poster wrote Kendall Jenner #BlackLivesMatter”.

 People on the internet were pretty quick to react and do some vigorous sleuthing.
 One fan wrote, “Obviously, the pic isn’t legit.
 And I don’t think it’s something she has posted anywhere.
 I can’t find it on IG, FB, or anywhere else.
 It looks like someone is trying to get her some heat…”